 cuba fuel shortage

-Reports of the latest Cuba’s fuel shortages are now becoming more widespread, with stories of lines of cars waiting for gas and rationing.
+Much of the problem with trying to identify what its like in Cuba right now its figuring out what’s scaremongering and what’s real.
+And that’s sometimes pretty tough.
+Fuel shortages in Cuba are nothing new, they have been a “feature” of the island since the US embargo began in the 1960’s.
 But what does it mean to you as a visitor planning to vacation in Cuba?
 Some say it’s nothing new, and that Cuba has dealt with this for years.
-In this post, we’ll cover the latest information available on the Cuban fuel shortages, and what you should do if you have travel planned to Cuba during the fuel shortage.
-We first wrote about this in 2019, but due to recent events have decided to reinstitute the updates.
+In this post, we’ll cover the latest information available on the Cuban fuel shortages, and what you should do if you have travel planned to Cuba, how you can mitigate against the issues that you’ll find.
+I first wrote about this in 2019, and we’ve updated it regularly since.
 We’ll also advise sources of information from those on the ground in Cuba and able to report on up-to-the-minute information.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER